armved/koa-starter/README.md

 ### Routing:

-Create your router in src/routes file then import it in src/routes/index.js
+Create your router in src/routes folder then import it in src/routes/index.js

 example: